Aceik/Sitecore-Speedy/README.md

 ## What does it do ?

 Speedy provides a Sitecore Layout and Asset provider that structures your HTML in accordance with Google's recommendations.
-Google ranks your website with a score out of 100 and provides recommendation on how to achieve better scores.
+Google ranks your website with a score out of 100 and provides recommendations on how to achieve better scores.
 Implementing Critical CSS and Deferred Javascript loading can be tricky.
 This module provides a framework and brings together the tools needed to automate the process.

 [Results demo screencast ... click here](https://www.youtube.com/watch?v=02WEMjTrSD4&feature=youtu.be)